yuzu-sandbox/google-drive-duplicate-highlight/README.md

 # google-drive-duplicate-highlight

-Highlight files with the same name in Google drive
+A bookmarklet highlight files with the same name in Google drive